jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 In addition to that, the last section of this document includes an annex with a number of competence questions which can be solved with the ontology.
 The answers to those questions includes direct links to discussion issues and SPARQL queries for each one of them.

+The current working space for the ASIO ontologies can be accessed [here](https://github.com/HerculesCRUE/ib-hercules-ontology).

 ## 1. Introduction